refinedev/refine/documentation/docs/examples/import-export/antd.md

 ---
-id: import-export
+id: antd
-title: Import-Export
+title: Ant Design
-example-title: Import-Export with Ant Design
+example-title: Import / Export CSV with Ant Design
-example-tags: [antd,import,export,refine-hooks,data-provider]
+example-tags: [csv]
 ---

 **refine** allows you to export and import your data as CSV files.
 You can quickly do CSV import and export operation with **refine** by creating model operations on the CSV data.